sbrockma/std-format/README.md

 * Octal numbers have prefix "0o"
 * Boolean strings are "true" and "false"

+**Note!** stdSpecificationHint will be deprecated in version 2 and default behaviour will be the "js" option to respect ES6 octal literal prefix "0o" and javascript's boolean variables true/false as lower case strings.
+If formatting octal numbers or boolean strings it is recommended to use the "js" option.

 ### Function stdLocalerHint(locale)

     import { stdLocaleHint } from "@sbrockma/std-format";